VoltCruelerz/OwlMarble-Magic/feats/feats.md

 You have been inundated with magic from the lower planes, granting you the following benefits:

 - You gain one point in Strength, Dexterity, or Constitution, to a maximum of 20.
-- You learn the _Darkness_ spell and one 1st level spell of your choice.
+- You learn the _Flame Blade_ spell and one 1st level spell of your choice.
 The 1st level spell must be from the evocation or necromancy school of magic and cannot restore hit points.
 You can cast each of these spells without expending a spell slot.
 Once you cast either of these spells in this way, you cannot cast that spell in this way again until you complete a long rest.
 You can also cast these spells using spell slots you have of the appropriate level.
 The spells’ spellcasting ability is the ability score increased by this feat.

 ## Fighting Initiate [Updated]